Current business situation

 Hong Kong, self-styled as ‘Asia’s world city’, is in fact China’s world city.
 Hong Kong is one of China’s richest and most developed regions and serves as a two-way interface between the mainland and the world.

-The exchange of business cards is a must in Hong Kong, so it is advisable to carry a large number and should be presented and received with both hands.
+The exchange of business cards is a must in Hong Kong, so it is advisable to carry a large number with you at all times.
+Business cards should be presented and received with both hands.

 Exporters should send as much documented information about their companies, products and services as possible in advance of their visit.
 Business visitors must remember to follow up on meetings when they return to Australia.
 The quality of your agent or representative’s contacts is crucial and business introductions are vital, as companies do not deal with unknown or recommended contacts.